Texas A&M Professor Leads Study on Domestic Animals as Models for Evolutionary Processes

 barring pattern in chickens.
 Both mutations affect the function of

-CDKN2A, a tumour suppressor gene associated with melanoma in
+CDKN2A, a tumor suppressor gene associated with melanoma in

 Leif Andersson, Uppsala University, Swedish University of